wakiyamap/btcwallet/README.md

 ## Getting Started

-The following instructions detail how to get started with btcwallet connecting to a localhost monad.
+The following instructions detail how to get started with monawallet connecting to a localhost monad.
 Commands should be run in `cmd.exe` or PowerShell on Windows, or any terminal emulator on *nix.